 Oil Pulling — Something we've been talking about a lot lately at our North Bethesda and Vienna offices.

 While we love how proactive our Maryland and Virginia patients are when it comes to health, we’ve also seen some misunderstandings (and dental problems) arise because of this trend.
 So, let’s set the record straight.
-We’re going to break down exactly what
+We’re going to break down exactly what oil pulling/oil swishing is, what it can do, what it can't, and how to approach it safely if you’re in the DMV.

 Key Takeaways on Oil Swishing